 For more information:

-To check the fare from a specific location, visit www.yarts.com or call 877-989-2787.
+For more information about YARTS, ticket prices, or the seasonal schedules, please visit www.yarts.com or call (877) 989-2787.
 Updates on YARTS schedules can also be found on Facebook and Twitter by searching for @rideyarts.